MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 5. A cyclist takes $4.00s$ to slow down at $-3.00m \space s^{-2}$ and completely stop.
 Calculate the initial velocity of the cyclist.
 6. A $1200kg$ wrecking ball is moving at $2.50m \space s^{-1}$ north towards a $1500kg$ wrecking ball moving at $4.00m \space s^{-1}$ south.
 Calculate the final velocity of the more massive wrecking ball if the other ball rebounds at $3.50m \space s^{-1}$ south.
 7. A $65.0g$ pool ball is moving at $0.250m \space s^{-1}$ south towards a cushion and bounces off at $0.200 m \space s^{-1}$ east.
 Calculate the impulse on the ball during the change in velocity.
+8. Calculate the fnal velocity of a $307g$ fsh that accelerates for $5.20s$ from rest due to a force of $0.250N$ left.